jmcclenon/AWS/IAM.md

 When using Web Identity Federation to allow a user to access an AWS service (such as an S3 bucket) what is the correct order of steps?

 Answer:
-The user authenticates with Facebook/Twitter/Google fir
+The user authenticates with Facebook/Twitter/Google first.
+They are then given an ID token by the Identity Store (Facebook, etc.).
+The AssumeRoleWithWebIdentity API is then

 ---